How To Get A PR In New Zealand?

 • A candidate must have a work experience of at least 3 years.

-• A candidate must get a resident visa at least 2 years before applying for permanent residency.
+• A candidate must get a resident visa for at least 2 years before applying for permanent residency.

 Benefits Of PR In New Zealand

-If you wan to apply for PR in New Zealand and inform yourselves about how to get a PR in New Zealand then you should also know about the various benefits of PR in New Zealand.
+If you want to apply for PR in New Zealand and inform yourselves about how to get a PR in New Zealand then you should also know about the various benefits of PR in New Zealand.
 They are:

-• Candidates will get the permission to enter and leave the country multiple times in the first two years.
+• Candidates will get permission to enter and leave the country multiple times in the first two years.

 • Candidates get eligibility for citizenship